Kali Prasad Pandey

-Kali Prasad Pandey is an Indian politician From The Indian National Congress.
+Kali Prasad Pandey (28 October 1946 – 22 August 2025) was an Indian politician From The Indian National Congress.
 He was elected to the Lok Sabha from Gopalganj in Bihar as an Independent politician.

+Life and career

-He was previously associated with Indian National Congress from 1969 to 1977 and 1980 to 1984.
+Pandey was previously associated with Indian National Congress from 1969 to 1977 and 1980 to 1984.
 He was Member of Bihar Legislative Assembly from 1980 to 1984.
 He was General Secretary Lok Janshakti Party till October 2020 but joined Indian National Congress and got ticket from Kuchaikote seat in 2020 Bihar Legislative Assembly election.